martinferianc/quantised-bayesian-nets/README.md

 ### Metrics

-We used a combined set of metrics to measure both the accuracy and the quality of uncertainty estimation under quantsation.
+We used a combined set of metrics to measure both the accuracy and the quality of uncertainty estimation under quantisation.
 For *regression*, we focused on the root-mean-squared-error (RMSE) and average negative-log-likelihood (NLL).
 For both *MNIST* and *CIFAR-10*, we looked at the classification error, average negative-log-likelihood (NLL), average predictive entropy (aPE) and expected calibration error (ECE).

 ## Authors